I am done

 I have written about this before.
 If you ask 100 believers about some point of doctrine or another, you will likely get 100 different answers despite the fact that they read the same scriptures.
 This is an order of magnitude worse with believers of different faiths.
 There is no epistemic basis to decide between competing faith positions.
 There is no way to know which is true and which is false.
-Because it all is based on subjective experience.
+Because it all is based on subjective experience and assertion.

 I don’t know how to explain to you that evidence is important

 Much more compelling is the epistemology in science.
 Science acknowledges as step zero, that human beings are capable of fooling themselves.
 Therefore, the scientific method takes great pains to prove a hypothesis wrong, to falsify.
 Even a well established scientific theory which has withstood this onslaught can be overturned given new evidence.
 The scientific method actually encourages peer reviewers to be skeptical, to work at disproving a given hypothesis.